What are green roofs? What are Native Roofs?

 Native Roofs mimic the original state of the land your building is built on.
 They include diverse native plant species and design elements which attract and support native insects and birds.

-Native Roofs and green roofs are essentially a built-up areas on a roof surface covered in a growing medium and vegetation.
-Designs for green roofs can be simple as a layer of sedum and can be as complex as your imagination would like.
+Green roofs are essentially a built-up areas on a roof surface covered in a growing medium and vegetation.
+Designs for green roofs can be simple as a layer of hardy Sedum and can be as complex as your imagination would like.

-Native Roofs tend to have less complex design features and mimic the natural environment by using native plant species and including design elements that attract and support native insects and birds.
+Native Roofs replicate mixed-grass prairie with native plants and include design elements that attract and support native insects and birds.
 This has the benefit of:

 maintaining their original design.
-Highly manicured green roofs are expensive to establish and maintain and can lose their original design as more dominant species take over and as native species are introduced through the wind.
+Highly manicured green roofs are expensive to establish and maintain and can lose their original design as more dominant species take over and as native or weed species are introduced by the wind.

-providing habitat for native plants, insects and birds and supporting the native prairie ecosystem.
+providing habitat for native plants, insects and birds and encouraging restoration of native prairie.

 raising public awareness and understanding of our natural ecosystem.